vex-ssis/.github/profile/README.md

 ## [2021-2022 Tipping Point](https://github.com/vex-ssis/2022)

 Starting only virtual for half a year we improved our programming skills and got 14th in World Ranking for the Virtual Competition.
-Programs from the second part are [in this repositoru](https://github.com/vex-ssis/2022).
+Programs from the second part are [in this repository](https://github.com/vex-ssis/2022).
+Contributions from [@vindr22](https://github.com/vindr22).

 ## 2020-2021 Change-Up